 Examples: Instagram is much more than just a photo-sharing app.
 This tool enables users to share videos.
 In recent years, they even rolled out a live video recorder.

-Your growth strategy is only as strong as the team used to implement it.
+Your growth strategy is only as strong as the dedicated team used to implement it.

 For that reason, many industry-leading businesses and startups go out of the way to find a results-driven growth partner.